 A few more tips for top-notch vacation rental descriptions:

-If writing amazing vacation rental descriptions was “easy,” every Property Manager would do it.
-The fact is, when you consider everything else that goes into a listing—and just how busy most Property Managers are—descriptions often do become something of an afterthought.
+If it was “easy” to write amazing vacation rental descriptions, every property manager would do it.
+The fact is, when you consider everything else that goes into a listing—and just how busy property managers are—descriptions often do become something of an afterthought.

 But hey, that’s why we’re here.